AtenDesignGroup/NEON-Data-Skills/tutorials/R/Phenocam/phenocam-tools/getting-started-phenocamapi/getting-started-phenocamapi.md

 ---
 syncID: 040aa4e32b574a7dac2bf2f88ea86858
 title: "Interacting with the PhenoCam Server using phenocamapi R Package"
-description: "Learn the basics of how to extract PhenoCam data and metadata through the Phenocam API"
+description: "Test - Learn the basics of how to extract PhenoCam data and metadata through the Phenocam API"
 date: "2020-03-19"
 authors: Bijan Seyednasrollah
 contributors: